JaberQezelbash/DEQ-KAN/README.md

 - DEQ-KAN’s iterative fixed-point approach means multiple forward passes per sample.
 We cap iterations (e.g., ~10) and check for convergence.
 - On a CPU-only environment, average epoch times ranged from 45–115 minutes, depending on dataset size (X-ray, MRI, or histopathology).
 - Empirically, convergence typically occurred in 7–12 iterations, adding modest overhead relative to large performance gains.
-- **GPU Compatibility**: On modern GPUs (e.g., RTX 3080), we observed ~4–10× faster training.
+- GPU Compatibility: On modern GPUs (e.g., RTX 3080), we observed ~4–10× faster training.
 DEQ-KAN remains memory-efficient since we differentiate only a single implicit module.